Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Conclusions

 In this regard, it is important to note that the affects framework and our work focus on signalling between classical variables obtained by interacting with (e.g., by measuring) non-classical systems, and it makes no assumptions about the non-classical causal mechanisms.
 This facilitates intrinsically device- and theory-independent statements.
-In quantum theory, we understand the causal mechanisms and can define signalling between quantum in/output systems of quantum channels and study their compatibility with space-time \cite{VVR}.
-Developing the language of conditional higher-order affects relations further for the case of quantum theory, can enable us to study more refined notions of signalling in quantum circuits, where conditioning on additional interventions and measurements outcomes can may allow or forbid signalling between agents.
+In quantum theory, we understand the causal mechanisms and can define signalling between quantum in/output systems of quantum channels \cite{Schumacher2004, Portmann_2017, arxiv.1906.10726, Ormrod2023} and study their compatibility with space-time \cite{VVR, Salzger2025}.
+Developing the language of conditional higher-order affects relations further for the case of quantum theory, can enable us to study more refined notions of signalling in quantum circuits, where conditioning on additional interventions and measurements outcomes may allow or forbid signalling between agents.
 Moreover, we focused on space-time embeddings where variables are well-localized at space-time points.
-More generally, systems may be embedded into space-time regions and quantum systems exchanged by parties can also be non-localized in space and in time, as captured by the framework of \cite{VVR}.
-Investigating the aforementioned applications for quantum protocols in space-time will therefore benefit from combining and linking techniques from the frameworks of \cite{VVC} and \cite{VVR}.
+More generally, systems may be embedded into space-time regions and we can have protocols where parties exchange quantum systems at superpositions of space-time locations \cite{Portmann_2017}, leading to situations where quantum information is distributed in space-time in a non-localized manner.
+The interplay of quantum information and relativistic notions of causality in such space-time based quantum protocols has been formalized in frameworks such as \cite{VVR}.
+Investigating the aforementioned applications of our results on affects relations and causal inference for quantum protocols in space-time will therefore benefit from combining and linking techniques from the frameworks of \cite{VVC} and \cite{VVR}.